epigeneticstoocean/2018OAExp_larvae/notebook/20200617_SummaryOfExtractions.md

 # Summary of Larvae and Zygote Extractions

 ## Description
  Using a modified version of the Sawada / Hare et al protocol I extracted all filtered larvae and zygote samples from block 1.
-This included XX zygote samples and XX larvae samples.
+This included zygote samples and larvae samples.
 Samples were stored in approximately 60ul of TRIS HCL buffered solution and placed in the -80 for long term storage.

 ## Table of Data